 Elbrus or Aconcagua – Which is harder?
 It’s a common question, both by those who have done one or the other and indeed by some who have done both but which do I think is harder?
 Elbrus or Aconcagua?
 One is covered on all sides by glaciers and snow, on the other, gravel or rubble

 This guide to the Flora and Fauna of Machu Picchu was written by Eileen Farrell who came to Machu Picchu with us in October 2018.
 Eileen’s background is in Fine Art Painting and Textiles.
-She was a Knitwear designer for 16 years before becoming an Irish Tour guide.
-She’s an avid Hill Walker and has gardened for
+She was a knitwear designer for 16 years before becoming an Irish Tour guide.
+She’s an avid Hill Walker and has

 This Machu Picchu Trip Report was written by Ronan Lenihan, an experienced Earth’s Edge guide.
 This itinerary describes the route we used to take on our Machu Picchu Trek.
 We have since updated this trip to take in some extra sights, including Choquequirao, Machu Picchu’s less visited sister city.
 You can read about our new Machu Picchu Trek itinerary